Abby Dowse Flaunts Peachy Booty & Legs For Days In A Skimpy Bikini

-Aussie smokeshow Abby Dowse kept fans on their toes with a new bikini shot shared to Instagram this morning, flaunting her gym-honed figure in a teeny yellow two-piece that perfectly showed off her enviable curves.
+Aussie smokeshow Abby Dowse kept fans on their toes with a new bikini shot shared to Instagram on Wednesday, flaunting her gym-honed figure in a teeny yellow two-piece that perfectly showed off her enviable curves.
 Snapped outdoors, the model turned her back halfway towards the camera, putting her long, toned pins and pert posterior on display for her audience to admire.
 The skimpy thong bottoms all but completely bared her peachy booty, as the minuscule triangle back offered barely any coverage.
 Likewise, the strappy top called attention to her perky chest, flashing a tantalizing glimpse of underboob.

 Abby gave off sultry vibes as she gazed over her shoulder, shooting a fierce look at the lens.
 Her long, golden tresses were swept to the side, tumbling down her back in an unruly fashion that added to her appeal.
 The bombshell topped off her hot look with ombre sunglasses, which she coquettishly let slide down the tip of her nose.
 She gazed over the top of the aviator-style frames, slightly parting her pursed lips in a provocative way.

-The 30-year-old appeared to be posing in the back yard of her apartment complex, and was standing in a gravel alley in between two buildings.
+The 30-year-old appeared to be posing in the backyard of her apartment complex, standing in a gravel alley in between two buildings.
 She had on white sneakers, which lent a sporty air to her beach-babe look.
 Sunshine illuminated her buttocks and chiseled thigh, as well as much of her sculpted bust, highlighting her supple skin and glowing tan.
 The model made her caption all about fitness, telling fans she was anxious to start hitting the gym once again.

-The steamy post didn’t fail to capture followers’ attention, reeling in more than 11,200 likes in the first two hours of going live.
-In addition, fans left close to 300 messages on her photo in the same time frame, complimenting the blond beauty for her incredible physique.
+The steamy post didn’t fail to capture her followers’ attention, reeling in more than 11,200 likes in the first two hours.
+Fans left close to 300 messages on her photo in the same time frame, complimenting the blond beauty for her incredible physique.

-“Legs for days,” wrote fellow model Laura Amy, leaving a pair of fire emoji.
+“Legs for days,” wrote fellow model Laura Amy, leaving a pair of fire emoji with her comment.

-“You’re so damn beautiful,” gushed Abby’s boyfriend, professional Australian rules footballer Zac Smith, who added a heart-eyes and heart emoji.
+“You’re so damn beautiful,” gushed Abby’s boyfriend, professional Australian rules footballer Zac Smith, who added a heart-eyes and heart emoji to his message.

 Abby’s less famous Instagram followers also had plenty to say about the spicy look.
 Admirers branded the model “a babe,” telling her she looked “hot” and “unreal.”